Skip to content

 Connect MetaMask to Moonbeam

-Once you have MetaMask installed and have created or imported an account, you can connect it to Moonbeam by clicking on the network dropdown and selecting Add Network.
+Once you have MetaMask installed and have created or imported an account, you can connect it to any Moonbeam-based network.
+To do so, take the following steps:

 Variable Value